Kane Churko

-Kane Gregory Churko (born January 20, 1986) is a Canadian record producer and sound engineer, best known for his work with artists such as Ozzy Osbourne, Papa Roach, Cory Marks, Modern Science, Five Finger Death Punch, Gemini Syndrome, In This Moment, Hellyeah, and Skillet.
-He is the son of record producer, Kevin Churko.
+Kane Gregory Churko (born January 20, 1986) is a Canadian record producer and sound engineer, best known for his work with rock and metal artists such as Ozzy Osbourne, Papa Roach, Cory Marks, Modern Science, Five Finger Death Punch, Gemini Syndrome, In This Moment, Hellyeah, and Skillet.
+He is the son of record producer Kevin Churko.

 Career

 Kane Churko (son and protégé of producer Kevin Churko) is a Canadian-born, Las Vegas–based songwriter, producer, and audio engineer who has contributed to recordings by artists such as Ozzy Osbourne, Five Finger Death Punch, In This Moment, and Jake E. Lee’s Red Dragon Cartel.
 He works primarily out of the Hideout Recording Studio in Henderson, Nevada, and has been active in recording studios and the music industry since the age of 14.

 Raised in a musical family, Churko received informal training through professional guidance from his father and through early studio experience.
 A multi-instrumentalist and programmer proficient with Pro Tools, he has worked with producers including Mutt Lange and Eric Valentine and has participated in projects involving artists such as Bob Dylan, Shania Twain, Maroon 5, Smash Mouth, Hinder and The Corrs.

-Churko’s first co-writing credit on a released rock track appeared on Ozzy Osbourne’s elventh studio album, Scream, which debuted at number four on the Billboard 200 and sold more than 375,000 copies.
+Churko’s first co-writing credit on a released rock track appeared on Ozzy Osbourne’s eleventh studio album, Scream, which debuted at number four on the Billboard 200 and sold more than 375,000 copies.
 He later co-wrote with Five Finger Death Punch for their 2011 album "American Capitalist" which peaked at number two on the Billboard Hard Rock Albums chart.
 The single “Remember Everything,” their first collaboration, peaked at number two on the Billboard Mainstream Rock Songs chart and sold over 325,000 copies.
 He also co-wrote “Blood” for In This Moment’s 2012 album of the same name; the song reached number nine on the Active Rock chart and became one of Century Media Records’ best-selling singles, with more than 275,000 copies sold.

+In addition to his studio work, Churko has contributed to music-production education.
+In 2024, he appeared on the Nail the Mix platform to teach a mixing class focused on Papa Roach’s single “Face Everything and Rise.”

+Churko has also collaborated with audio-software developers on commercial production tools.
+He partnered with STL Tones to create the “Kane + Kevin Churko ControlHub Expansion Pack,” featuring a collection of his mix settings and signal-chain configurations.
+In addition, he contributed preset content for Drumforge’s Kickforge virtual instrument.